top of page

 We approached the ship and were to wait for our zodiacs to pick us up and take us back to our cosy cabins; they were running a little behind, so we took the opportunity to row around the ship.
 It was magnificent to experience this impressive vessel from the exterior and at the water level; it was surreal.

-We were shortly picked up once we reached the stern and delivered back to the ship.
-A huge thank you to Molly and Orto from the Expedition team for a memorable experience kayaking in Antarctica; it was the perfect ending to our three months onboard.
+Once we reached the stern, we were shortly picked up and delivered back to the ship.
+Thank you to Molly and Orto from the Expedition team for a memorable kayaking experience in Antarctica; it was the perfect ending to our three months onboard.

 The afternoon was spent enjoying a lazy lunch, reviewing the incredible photos we captured, and celebrating ticking off another bucket list experience.